secworks/sha256/README.md

 written in Python.

+## Implementation ##
+Implementation results using the Altera Quartus 13 design tool.

+### Cyclone IV GX ###
+- 9037 LEs
+- 3349 registers
+- 71.5 MHz
+- 66 cycles latency

 ## Todo ##
  - Verify the top.
  - Cleanup of the code and documentation
- - Test implementation in FPGA.
- - Possible clock frequency optimization by pipelining the state update functionality.

 ## Status ##
 **(2014-01-09)**
-The core is functionally correct for single and multiple block messages.
+- The core is functionally correct for single and multiple block messages.

-The Python model is functionally correct.
+- The Python model is functionally correct.
+- Test implementation in FPGA has been done.

 **(2014-01-07)**